camunda/camunda-docs-manual/content/reference/rest/execution/get.md

 ---

-Retrieves a single execution according to the `Execution` interface in the engine.
+Retrieves an execution by id, according to the `Execution` interface in the engine.

 # Method